Skip to main content

 5. Multiply by 52 for annual hours

 Example: Your team responds to new leads manually.
 Each response takes 8 minutes (check CRM, draft email in Gmail, personalize, send, log in HubSpot).
 You get 25 new leads per week.
 That’s 25 x 8 = 200 minutes = 3.3 hours per week = 172 hours per year.
+At $29/hour loaded, that’s $4,988 per year in labor on lead response alone, before counting any leads lost to slow response.

 What does real automation ROI look like?
-(3 examples)

 Example 1: Lead follow-up automation (speed-to-revenue dominant)